Alphy97/10614305/README.md

 Softila technologies consist of 10 employees.They are bulding there software apllications using programming languages php,.det,java .Their selected technology of cloud is virtual machines .Basicaly they are  bulding everything in a private  cloud based environment .Their choosen cloud service provider is AWS and Godaddy.They are using 1 AWS server and 2 Godaddy server to host all of their services and 1 onpremises server for project management .

-### contrast of cloud and non-cloud solutiong of softila
+### Contrast of cloud and non-cloud solutions of softila
 ----------------------------------------------------------
 Softila project management is done via non cloud solution while application development is done on cloud solution.On anlysising these two came to the below points